aryeelab/guideseq/README.md

 - **Required Parameters**:
 	- `--read1`: Path to the forward reads (FASTQ)
 	- `--read2`: Path to the reverse reads (FASTQ)
-	- `--outfolder`: Path to the folder in which the output files will be placed
+	- `--outfolder`: Path to the folder in which the output files will be saved
 - **Optional Parameters**:
 	- `--min_quality`: The minimum quality of a read for it to be considered in the consolidation
 	- `--min_frequency`: The minimum frequency of a read for the position to be consolidated